vbilgin/vb-v7/_poems/i-feared.md

 permalink: /projects/poems/i-feared
 tags: poem
 ---

-- Truly, I feared
+- Truly, I feared,
-- Not calamity,
+- not calamity,
-- But what would be
+- but what would be
-- If not pain
+- if not pain nor plight
-- Nor plight could kill us.
+- could kill us.

 - For fear to me
-- Bears not of death
+- bears not of death
-- But immortality.
+- but immortality.